NGeorgescu/ProjectEulerOneLiners/README.md

 ## The rules

-I didn't include environment-setting lines as part of the constraint (so like imports or setting the precision used in an arbitrary package).
+I didn't include environment-setting lines as part of the constraint (so like imports or setting the precision used in an arbitrary package, etc.).
-Also, anything that takes longer than like a minute to run has a tqdm statement associated with it.
+Also, anything that takes longer than like a minute to run has a tqdm progress bar associated with it.
+Check out tqdm for more info.

 ## What are some one-linerizing tricks I can use?